HKU Research and Innovation news and agenda | Online version

 HKU Professor chairs symposium on CCI's

 Elisabetta Lazzaro, HKU Professor in Creative Economy chaired Cultural and Creative Industries in Europe: Promoting Smart, Sustainable and Inclusive Growthon 21 January 2016.
 She was pleased by this opportunity to exchange research, practice and policy experiences.
 The Cultural and Creative Industries (CCIs) represent an important reality in the European economy.
 The conference was an interesting occasion to present, compare, discuss and be inspired by different initiatives at national and European/international levels.
+Event brochure

 Event website